fakedrtom/SVAFotate/README.md

 From this example, an overlap fraction is calculated for each SV by dividing the amount of overlap by the size of each SV, respectively.
-Then these fractions are multiplied to create the OFP.
-High OFP scores reflect matching SVs that are more identical in terms of both their genomic sizes and the amount of overlap they share.
-Low OFP scores suggest a disparity in genomic sizes between matching SVs or a low amount of shared overlap between them (or both a discrepancy in sizes and low overlap).
+Then these fractions are multiplied to create the OFP which will range between 0.0 and 1.0.
+As illustrated below, high OFP scores reflect matching SVs that are more identical in terms of both their genomic sizes and the amount of overlap they share while low OFP scores suggest a disparity in genomic sizes between matching SVs or a low amount of shared overlap between them (or both a discrepancy in sizes and low overlap).

 ![ofp](https://github.com/fakedrtom/SVAFotate/blob/master/images/ofp_range.png)